epilepsypredictions/AED-withdrawal/README.md

 these nomograms is described in the following publication: # manuscript is in submission, the reference will be added after publication #

 # Download instructions
 1. Click on the file "AED withdrawal relapse risk calculator.xlsx" above
 2. Click on "Download" to save the tool on your computer

+Latest update of calculator: March 16, 2017.
+Reason for update: change in lay-out to increase user-friendliness.

 --------------------------------------------------------------------------------
 Do you have epilepsy and are you considering to stop taking your anti-epileptic